Windy (EP): Promotion

 On June 17, Cube released an artwork teaser containing a character wearing a chef's hat and a hamburger flag as an illustration with a yellow background and mint colour fonts and the phrase 'Grand Open 2021.07.05 18:00 (KST)'.
 On June 21, a concept teaser video with background music titled "Windy Burger" composed and written by Soyeon was released.
 The following day, a promotional schedule for the album was released through her official group homepage and social media.
 Soyeon then released Blooming Windy Day 1 and Day 2, documentary videos featuring her family, co-workers, producers, staff member, childhood friends, showing off her daily life and work as an "artist idol" with composing, writing and producing skills, and the contents of her first mini-album Windy.
 On June 28 and 29, Soyeon released four concept images showing her chameleon-like side hip image in kitsch fashion with intense eyes and a provocative expression, fatal and chic image.
 An album preview with snippets of the EP's tracks was uploaded on July 1.
 Two music video teasers for the title track, "Beam Beam", have been posted before its release on July 3 and 4.

 To commemorate the release of the album, the global entertainment platform Makestar and Dearmymuse opened the one-on-one video call event page.

 Track listing

-The following tracklist was adapted from the official released track list image.
+All tracks were written solo by Soyeon while it was composed and arranged by Soyeon and Pop Time otherwise noted.